jade9890/DecemberCodingChallenge2024/README.md

         Objective: win as many prizes as possible from a set of claw machines while minimizing the total number of tokens spent.
 Practice optimization and use mathematic equations.

+        difficulty level: 7/10.
+So from the beginning I already messed up because I didn't read the question properly, but all in all, I think I just need to fix my method and tweak the rest of it.
+It's actually not a great piece of code and it doesn't even work, but I have way too many exams to be spending multiple hours figuring this out.

+Day 14:
+        start: 10am
+        finish: 10:50am
+        total time: 50 minutes

+        Objective: count the total number of robots per quadrant of array.
+        Difficulty level: 4/10.
+Not too bad, nothing was brand new to me other than the equation to get the robots to move per second.
+Used an array list and a private class for the robot attribute, constructor, and move method.